-MX Tools is a compilation of graphical resources that make MX Linux unique, in comparison to other Linux distributions.
-A number of applications have been developed specifically for MX Linux to save the user effort with important tasks often involving unintuitive steps.
-This toolbox offered the ordinary user a chance to perform some common configuration tasks with easy and elegance.
+Many applications have been developed specifically for MX Linux to save the user effort with important tasks often involving unintuitive steps.
+This toolbox offered the ordinary user a chance to perform some common configuration tasks with ease and elegance.

-MX Updater is an extremely handy and versatile applet sits in the Notification Area.
+MX Updater is an extremely handy and versatile applet that sits in the Notification Area.
 It monitors package updates and notifies you when they are available by making the box green.

-Boot options include kernel parameters, GRUB themes, Splash images and other items.
+Boot options include kernel parameters, GRUB themes, Splash images, and other items.
 This app makes it quick and easy for users to manage these.

-MX Snapshot allowing users to create a bootable *.ISO of their installed operating system.
+MX Snapshot allows users to create a bootable ISO of their installed operating system.

 MX Linux is one of the best Xfce distros available right now.
-It includes tons of tools to help users and administrators get things done and it’s built on a rock solid base with Debian.
+It includes tons of tools to help users and administrators get things done, and it’s built on a rock-solid base with Debian.
 MX Linux is not only RAM/CPU friendly but is also stable and fast.

-Another key ingredient is a very handy collection of system tools designed specifically for it.
-As a result, MX Linux provides a computing platform that is a bit different and very reliable.
+Another key ingredient is a handy collection of system tools explicitly designed for it.
+As a result, MX Linux provides a computing platform that is slightly different and very reliable.

 MX Linux can be used as a daily driver for every user who wants a stable, high-performance, and fast system.